tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 7. **APISpec** - A resource created by the ADA to represent unique API documentation found in a cluster.
 The same documentation may be found across multiple pods, especially if you are running multiple instances of one pod.
 One APISpec is created for one unique documentation found in a cluster.
 If multiple pods expose the same documentation, they will be grouped together in one APISpec.
 APISpecs are scoped to a K8SCluster and have a reference to a `SpecDiscovery`.
 APISpecs are created by the ADA as a response to finding a pod that exposes documentation as described by the `SpecDiscovery`.
 8. **K8SResource** - A resource created by the RDA that represents a pod or service discovered in Kubernetes.
 The K8SResource is scoped to a K8SCluster, and it has a reference to a ResourceDiscoverry.
 K8SResources are created by the RDA as a response to finding a pod or service that meets the match criteria described by the `ResourceDiscovery`.

-## Log in to the AMPLIFY Central CLI
+## Log in to the Amplify Central CLI

-Run the following command to log into the Central CLI with your AMPLIFY Platform credentials:
+Run the following command to log into the Central CLI with your Amplify Platform credentials:

 ```shell
 amplify auth login --client-id apicentral
 ```

 A dialog box is shown.
-Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the AMPLIFY CLI.
+Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the Amplify CLI.

-If you are a member of multiple AMPLIFY organizations, select an organization and continue.
+If you are a member of multiple Amplify organizations, select an organization and continue.

 ## Create a K8SCluster

 The K8SCluster resource is a representation of your Kubernetes cluster.
 All of the other resources previously mentioned will be scoped to a K8SCluster.

-If you previously followed [Deploy the service mesh and Axway mesh agents](/docs/central/mesh_management/add_env/#deploy-the-service-mesh-and-axway-mesh-agents), then the ADA and RDA will already be configured with your selected K8SCluster, and you can skip to [Configure the API Discovery Agent](#Configure-the-API-discovery-agent).
+If you previously followed [Deploy the service mesh and Axway Istio agents](/docs/central/mesh_management/add_env/#deploy-the-service-mesh-and-axway-mesh-agents), then the ADA and RDA will already be configured with your selected K8SCluster, and you can skip to [Configure the API Discovery Agent](#Configure-the-API-discovery-agent).

 If you do not have the ADA and RDA configured, or if you would like the agents to use a different K8SCluster, follow these steps: